Zamiell/stardew-valley/Min-Max_Guide.md

   * The Training Rod will allow more perfect catches; leveling up the fishing skill with perfect catches is more important than getting high-quality fish.
 * Fish until you have enough fish to sell to get up to 1,800g.
 (Continue using minimum casts.)
 * Destroy the Training Rod and buy the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) from Willy for 1,800g.
 Also, buy as much [Bait](https://stardewvalleywiki.com/Bait_(item)) as possible (5g each) and equip it on the new rod.
-  * Even though we will have less perfect catches than with the Training Rod, the Fiberglass Rod will allow us to gain experience faster because of the bait.
+  * Even though we will have less perfect catches, the Fiberglass Rod will allow us to gain experience faster because of the bait.
 * Fish using max casts at the same spot as before.
 * At 4:30 PM, if you don't have enough bait to finish out the day, go to Willy and buy more.
+(TODO add how much)
 * Fish until 2 AM.
 Before passing out, leave all of the fish in the chest.
 (We will sell them to Willy tomorrow.)
 * At the end of the day, you should get:
   * Fishing 0 --> 4

 ### Spring 3

-[old]

 * (It always rains on this day.)
-* Chop wood until 8 AM.
-(Remember to take your Scythe to clear any grass that gets in the way.)
-* Craft a chest.
-(Don't place it, keep it in your inventory.)
-* Empty all inventory in the chest except for Bamboo Pole + all fish + the chest.
+* Empty all inventory in the chest except for the Fiberglass Rod.
+* If you got a copper ore while fishing yesterday, drop it on the ground and pick it up (to initiate the Clint cutscene tomorrow).
+You can now skip buying copper ore from Clint later on today.
 * Go to the beach.
-(Don't collect any beach foraging items until after you sell the fish.)
+(On the way, check the same 3 garbage cans as yesterday.)
+* Fish until 9 AM.
-* At Willy's shop, sell fish + buy Fiberglass Rod (1,800g) + 120 bait (5 x 120 = 600g).
+* At Willy's shop, sell all fish + beach foraging.
+Buy bait until you only have 75g left.
-  * If you do not have enough gold, then continue to fish outside of the Fish Shop until you have enough.
-  * You only need about 80 bait if you go mining on day 5, but you will need more if you fish on day 5, which is why we get 120 to be safe.
+* Go to Clint and buy a copper ore (75g).
+Drop it on the ground and pick it back up (to initiate the Clint cutscene tomorrow).
 * Go to the forest river.
-Place the chest below Leah's house.
-To make sure that it is in a safe spot, you can reference the following pathing guide: https://stardewvalleywiki.com/mediawiki/images/4/44/Pathing-Forest.jpg
-* If you cast downward from Leah's house, you will only get a 3 tile cast, so you must temporarily cast elsewhere.
-Go to the top-right-hand-corner of the tiny island with a single tree on it.
-If you angle every cast upward, you will get a 5 tile cast (otherwise you will get a 2 tile cast).
-* Once you get fishing level 4, you can walk back to the chest and cast downwards next to Leah's house.
-(All casts at this point will be 5 tiles.
-It is better to have the chest at Leah's because it is a little bit closer to the farm.)
+The best spot to fish is casting downwards 6 tiles to the left of Leah's door.
+Place the chest one tile above and to the right of you.
+  * For reference, see the pathing infographic: https://stardewvalleywiki.com/mediawiki/images/4/44/Pathing-Forest.jpg
 * Fish until 2 AM, then pass out.
 * At the end of the day, you should get:
-  * Fishing 3 --> 5 (choose Fisher profession)
+  * Fishing 4 --> 5 (choose Fisher profession)

 ### Spring 4

+[old]

 * Water.
 * Chop 50 wood, craft a Chest, and put it in storage.
 (Remember to take your Scythe before going to chop wood.)